-Our Middle East oil team continuously examine Iraq’s complex oil market developments to provide our clients with unique and independent insights, analysis and analytics on the country’s crude and oil products sectors.
+Our Middle East team continuously examine Iraq’s complex energy market developments to provide our clients with unique and independent insights, analysis and analytics on the country’s crude, oil products, gas, and power sectors.

 Over the next decade, Iraq’s upstream development will prove both more costly and complex.
 Beyond the need to manage the transition from primary to secondary oil recovery - increasing the need for water injection schemes - operators face a host of challenges: a greater focus on gas treatment projects, degassing station upgrades, addressing midstream infrastructure bottlenecks and managing relations with Iraq’s political machinery.

-On the data side, we cover Iraq’s crude oil production and exports, oil product balances and imports/exports (LPG, Naphtha, Gasoline, Jet/Kero, Diesel/Gasoil, Fuel Oil), and crude oil prices (Basrah Medium – Asia, US, Europe; Basrah Heavy – Asia, US, Europe; Kirkuk - US, Europe)
+On the data side, we cover Iraq’s crude oil production and exports, oil product balances and imports/exports (LPG, Naphtha, Gasoline, Jet/Kero, Diesel/Gasoil, Fuel Oil), crude oil prices (Basrah Medium – Asia, US, Europe; Basrah Heavy – Asia, US, Europe; Kirkuk - US, Europe), natural gas balances (supply, demand, and imports), as well as power generation and fuel mix (in power sector).